hailaykidu/LGSE-Project-/IMPLEMENTATION_NOTES.md

 documented choice, recorded as such, not this project's silent one.
 The trainer flags it in the log when it occurs.

-**Why W is frozen rather than trainable-but-unused.** An earlier revision placed W in the optimizer on the reasoning that "any objective which is a function of it would train it".
-But nothing differentiates W, so that optimizer entry advertised a capability the run did not have — a reader inspecting the parameter groups would conclude W was being learned.
-W now carries `requires_grad=False` with no switch to change it:
-`AlignmentProjection` takes no `trainable` argument, and the optimizer contains the embedding matrix alone.
+**Why W is frozen rather than trainable-but-unused.** Placing W in the optimizer would advertise a capability the run does not have: nothing in the paper's stated objectives differentiates W, so a reader inspecting the parameter groups would otherwise conclude W was being learned.
+W therefore carries `requires_grad=False` with no switch to change it: `AlignmentProjection` takes no `trainable` argument, and the optimizer contains the embedding matrix alone.

 **What is *not* done.** No loss term is invented to give W a gradient.
 Candidates exist — a live regularizer anchor, a reconstruction loss, an alignment loss against anchor translations — and any of them would make W train and produce numbers.
 None is in the paper, so none is implemented, and none is kept as a dormant alternative.
-An earlier revision did make the regularizer anchor a live function of W; that was reverted on reading Sec 4.2, since it contradicts "μ is the initial embedding vector", and the capability has since been removed rather than left in place unused.
-`LGSERegularizer` takes a fixed anchor tensor and nothing else.
+Making the regularizer anchor a live function of W would contradict Sec 4.2's statement that "μ is the initial embedding vector," so `LGSERegularizer` takes a fixed anchor tensor and nothing else.

 ### 1a-ii.
 How the status is surfaced